 In a recent LCAP student survey, 97% of students (grades 4-8), report what they are learning in school will help them in the future.
 Students in all student groups benefit from explicit direct instruction and targeted goals and outcomes, based upon their current status and with the goal of one year's growth.
-In order to address unfinished learning due to the pandemic, it is critical to continue the instruction of essential standards in both ELA and Mathematics, providing differentiation and intervention support to promote student outcomes for all students.
+In order to address and mitigate unfinished learning students experienced in the 19-20 and 20-21 school years, it is critical to continue the instruction of essential standards in both ELA and Mathematics, providing differentiation and intervention support to promote student outcomes for all students.